milanvdmaaten/portfolio/content/blog/npo/index.md

       ## **Explore content outside the bubble**

       The 'Explore tab' contains content outside the users' bubble.
+It shows content that isn't personalized.
 An extensive set of filters helps to search implicitly for something to watch within the huge amount of content.
   - type: imagesBlock
     size: small
     carrousel: false